endail/hx711/README.md

 When connecting to a Raspberry Pi, the only significant difference is to connect the breakout board's `VCC` pin to a Raspberry Pi [5v pin](https://pinout.xyz/pinout/5v_power), and the `VDD` pin to a Raspberry Pi [3.3v pin](https://pinout.xyz/pinout/3v3_power). **Be very careful not to confuse the two or you could damage your Raspberry Pi**.

 Unless otherwise stated, use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the dedicated [SPI](https://pinout.xyz/pinout/spi) or [I2C](https://pinout.xyz/pinout/i2c) pins.
+You do not need to use the dedicated Raspberry Pi [SPI](https://pinout.xyz/pinout/spi) or [I2C](https://pinout.xyz/pinout/i2c) pins.
 The HX711 is **not** an I2C device.
 Any pin capable of input and output may be used.

 ---